Season 2025–2026 concerts

 Erkki Melartin: Symphony No. 5, “Sinfonia brevis”: movement I Moderato

-Petri Nieminen: new work, world premiere, commissioned by Tampere Philharmonic
+Petri Nieminen: Follow the River – Story of Anni, world premiere, commissioned by Tampere Philharmonic

 Jean Sibelius: Two Humoresques for Violin and Orchestra, Op.
 87